scds/2022-grevents/index.md

 <img src="assets/img/Siddiqui.png" alt="Workshop Title Slide" width="720">

-"Exploring Barriers to Misinformation Interventions in Public Libraries: A Guest Lecture by Abeer Siddiqui"
+<b> "Exploring Barriers to Misinformation Interventions in Public Libraries: A Guest Lecture by Abeer Siddiqui" </b>

 Misinformation has always been dangerous and divisive, but especially so in the wake of "fake news" and Covid-19 conspiracy theories.
 How can we, as scholars, librarians, and citizens, combat the spread of misinformation?
 What challenges might we encounter while doing this work?